scottyeager/info_foundation/src/collaboration/freeflow_collaboration/circles_roles.md

 - makes sure that:
   - every contributor of the circle understands and follows the agile principles and becomes a good contributor
   - the mission or strategy of the circle is known & understood - documentation e.g. a wiki is ideal
-  - the goals are translated into achieveable work and this happens by means of [stories](stories.md)
+  - the goals are translated into achievable work and this happens by means of [stories](stories.md)
   - quality [stories](stories.md) are created (well explained, done is done, requirements known, a story is not a task)
   - stakeholders have input on the stories and they can follow progress
-  - story owner's (people who own a specific story) can do their duty (keep to time, have the resources they need, know the specific goal of the story, know who and how to escalate to, make use of comments to clearly track progress)
+  - story coordinator's (people who own a specific story) can do their duty (keep to time, have the resources they need, know the specific goal of the story, know who and how to escalate to, make use of comments to clearly track progress)
 - is a teacher or coach
   - they get alongside people and help them be their best
   - they help people to become a better contributor